2014 Toyota Harrier Review

 The Toyota Harrier has a sizable boot that is sufficient for a family of five.
 The rear seats can fold to create extra space when required.

-Other Extras: Bluetooth connectivity, wireless Qi charging, touchscreen entertainment console, panoramic sunroof
+Extras: Bluetooth connectivity, wireless Qi charging, panoramic sunroof, touchscreen entertainment console

 The new Harrier is much smoother than the previous generation and it feels solid to drive.
 The 2.0L engine is not as accelerative and it takes a bit of time to gain speed when pushed hard.
 The 2.5L hybrid is much quicker and feels lighter.

 Minor Service: At 5,000 km.
 Requires Air Cleaner, Oil Filter, and Engine Oil

 Major Service: At 10,000km.
 Requires Air Cleaner, Oil Filter, Fuel Filter, ATF Filter, Cabin Filter, Plugs, Front Brake Pads, Rear Brake Pads, ATF Oil, and Engine Oil